The buy now, pay later provider has launched its first debit card, alongside paid for tiers with perks.

 You’ll also be paying for the metal cards with Max and Premium, something I really can’t see the value in.
 Yes they’re nice, but I’d rather have the cash.

-What’s is still a mystery, and we’ll update the article when we know more, is the £8 of discounts every three months and further discounts at merchants each month.
+What’s is still a mystery, and we’ll update the article when we know more, are the further discounts at merchants each month.

 So overall I’d say hold tight for now, but it’s certainly one to watch.